Protein Biochemistry

 Introduction

 Protein biochemistry is the study of proteins, their structure, function, and role in cellular processes.
-The understanding of proteins is critical to comprehending the fundamental workings of living organisms.
+A thorough understanding of proteins is critical to comprehending the fundamental workings of living organisms.

 Basic Concepts